goraidebjyoti/ClinicalTrialEligibiltyChecker/ClinicalTrialEligibiltyChecker_Client/assets/readme.md

 --------
 - Official logo used in the client user interface.
 - Displayed in the application header and browser tab icon.
-- Used to visually identify the EligibilityChecker system.
+- Used to visually identify the ClinicalTrialEligibilityChecker system.

 USAGE